 The United States presidential election in 2004 was held between two presidential candidates John Kerry and George Walker Bush.
 George Bush gain both popular and electoral vote, though Bush's popular vote had a slim margin compared to that Kerry's.
 The election was also different from the election of 2000 in which George Bush became the president of the United States with gaining the vote of electoral collage but failed in gaining the popular vote.
 So what had happened to public opinion that made them to vote for Bush, the same candidate who had failed to gain the popular vote in previous presidential election?
 Had Bush proved to be a better President during his first term of presidency?
 Or was it due to his 2003 invasion of Iraq and the importance of foreign policy that led to his victory?
 Or by comparing the slim difference between the popular votes of the two candidates can we say that the war on terrorism was not that much important or influential in Bush's election?

 Before answering to these questions we should know why do people vote they way they do?
 Some believe that people vote based on party affiliation e.g. they vote to democrats or republicans because they feel a psychological attachment toward one of these parties.
 Others believe that party affiliation model is out of fashion in recent years and Americans are becoming more sophisticated.
 By the emergence of new issues, new generation of Americans decide about their future president based on the important issues of the time.
 Statistics shows that in 1992 presidential election only about 29 per cent of the voters strongly identified with Republicans or Democrats, which is rather a significant decrease compared to 1960s.
+So, most voters in recent years are said to be independent.

 This paper will focus on issue voting theory: that people decide about their future president based on the important issues of the time, though the writer admits issue theory, while being important is not completely responsible in election of a president.